Grab Announces Additional COVID-19 Support Measures

 - Using our app as a channel to promote local food businesses and rally communities to support them.

-3. Ensuring the safety of our partners and customers through the following initiatives:
+3. Ensuring the safety of our partners and consumers through the following initiatives:

 - Worked with restaurants and food merchants to step up hygiene practices, including providing them with guidelines for proper handling and sealing of food.
 In Indonesia, we are providing 2,000 no-contact thermometer guns and Delivery Statement Cards for merchants to log the date, time, names and temperature of people who handled the food for all GrabFood orders.

-- Introduced contactless delivery to limit contact between customers and delivery partners.
+- Introduced contactless delivery to limit contact between consumers and delivery partners.

 - Distributed hand sanitizers, car disinfectant spray, and more than 1 million masks to driver and delivery partners regionally, and we continue to source for more supply amidst the global shortage.